Updated November 19. 2025; December 6, 2025, Feb.3/26

 of momentum caused by the end of what I was just doing:

-(namely) imagining my action image (of my decision) to put down this _____ (object).
+(which was) imagining my action image (of my decision) to put down this _____ (object).

 At the end of my thought that forms my true response: